 - Follow SuperFriend’s Art of Checking In guide which will help you to effectively navigate the ‘checking in’ process.

 If you have serious concerns about someone’s immediate safety – please call 000 straight away.

 AustralianSuper partners with workplace wellbeing organisation, SuperFriend, to help support our registered employers build positive, supportive and mentally well workplaces.

 With 1 in 5 Australians navigating mental health challenges in any year, and almost half during their lifetime, we know this is something we can only improve together.

 Register for a free 15-minute online wellbeing check-in module by SuperFriend (including learning components and personalised recommendations for actions based on your responses).

 - COVID-19 support guide

 Explore free resources for employers on the SuperFriend website.
 Find out how to safely manage the COVID-19 pandemic, including employee support, leadership information and avenues for professional support.

 - Transition back to work webinar

 Watch this pre-recorded session with registered psychologist and Workplace Mental Health Consultant Sarah Hellwege.
-The session explores how the transition back to work may impact people and what employees can do to support their own safe and successful return to work.
+It explores how the transition back to work may impact people and what employees can do to support their own safe and successful return to work.